 As the phases of this project are developed, minor systems will be looped to prevent any dead end portions of the water lines.
 A new reservoir has been constructed to the northeast of the Plan Area and will ensure adequate peak hour pressure and fire flow for the area.
-The developer's consultant in conjunction with the Town's Engineers will assess water main pressure and flow for each proposed phase of construction and evaluate whether or not the north loop (from the new reservoir) will be required earlier than the anticipated (Phase 4) connection.
+The developer's consultant will assess water main pressure and flow for each proposed phase of construction and evaluate whether or not the north loop (from the new reservoir) will be required earlier than the anticipated (Phase 4) connection.